 Is there a change I need to make that could maybe change the way I’m feeling?
 Is there something, anything I could let go of, even temporarily?

-7 Warning Signs You’re Doing Too Much as a Mom (and how to stop)
+7 Red Flags You’re Doing Too Much as a Mom (and strategies for change)

 The fact is, as moms we can be really proud of juggling all the things, and it can become a badge of honor, of sorts.
 Moms even kind of like to compete with each other about whose schedule is the most juggly.
 (Is that a word?)